 - She brings down an asset: her networking skills.

-Lauren will already be growing her list by following through on the first two steps.
+Lauren will already be growing her list by following through on the first 2 steps.
 But if she really wants to start making the big bucks, she’ll need to do more.

 Lauren has an important networking asset: she is an outgoing woman.
 She can walk into a room full of strangers and start connecting with them.

 Lauren simply needs to find more networking opportunities.
-She already possesses a natural asset—her personality—that can connect her to people who will grow her list.
+She already possesses a natural asset — her personality — that can connect her to people who will grow her business.
 Heck, all Lauren has to do is USE a trait she already possesses and make some profitable connections!

-Just like that, The Peg Method takes an incredibly ambitious financial goal—earning $1 million—and makes it attainable.
-It all starts with breaking it down.
+Just like that, The Peg Method takes an incredibly ambitious financial goal — earning $1 million — and breaks it down to make it more attainable.
+It all starts with making mini-goals.

 See, most people tackle their wealth goals the wrong way.
 They trap themselves in longing and dreaming.
 They focus on the whole $200,000, $500,000 or $1 million.